COBOL Interview questions

 Answer: To design a COBOL program that reads records from an input file, performs calculations, and writes results to an output file, you would need to:

-• Define the file structures in the FILE SECTION using FD entries.
+- Define the file structures in the

-• Use READ statements to read records from the input file.
+statements to read records from the input file. - Perform calculations on the data.

-• Use WRITE statements to write results to the output file.
+statements to write results to the output file. - Close the files using

 Here’s a simplified example: